-Overall, ethics towards people is based on principles of respect for their physical and psychological integrity.
-This code of ethics recognizes the dignity of the person and his potential for growth and human and spiritual development.
-At any time, stakeholders as well as persons supervising pastoral ministers should be aware of the need for protection and safety of people in their care as well as volunteers and staff.
-Detailed here are the various aspects related to the task or stakeholder engagement:
+Overall, ethics towards people are based on principles of respect for their physical and psychological integrity.
+This Code of Ethics recognizes the dignity of the person and his/her potential for growth, and human and spiritual development.
+At any time, Ministers, as well as persons supervising pastoral ministers, should be aware of the need for the protection and safety of people in their care as well as that of volunteers and staff.
+Detailed hereunder are the various aspects related to the Minister's task or commitment: